 Visitors seeking assistance from the Regional Office Public Contact Team are encouraged to schedule a virtual or in-person appointment on the Visitor Engagement Reporting Application (VERA).
 Please go to Visitor Engagement Reporting Application (VERA) to schedule an appointment.
-You will receive email confirmation of your appointment.
+You'll receive email confirmation of your appointment.

 On March 11, 2021, the Department of Veterans Affairs (VA) launched VRRAP for Veterans who have lost their jobs due to the COVID-19 pandemic.
 Veterans participating in VRRAP can receive education and training for high-demand occupations, which is determined by the Commissioner of Labor Statistics.
 Veterans will receive up to 12 months of tuition and fees and a monthly housing allowance based on Post-9/11 GI Bill rates.
 To learn more about VRRAP and how to apply for the program, Veterans can visit www.va.gov.
 Veterans can also contact the Education Call Center at 888-442-4551 between 7 a.m. - 6 p.m.
 EST, Monday-Friday to speak with a VA education representative.